ImageVision/ImageVision/README.md

 423812702

-ImageVision SDK 11 officially released!
+ImageVision SDK officially released!

-This SDK has rich basic functions of image processing and advanced operators, including but not limited to powerful image reading and saving functions, two-dimensional code encoding and decoding, verification code generation, image clipping, image encryption, image compression, edge detection, morphological processing, template matching, feature detection and matching, image steganography, image special effect filter, image calibration and correction, shape search, text and graphics rendering, corner detection Hough transform, image quality evaluation, character recognition, circle and line detection, image denoising, image enhancement, image restoration, image segmentation, color space conversion, image format conversion.
-This SDK is stable and reliable, with strong performance, long trial period, and high cost performance.
-It is the best choice to help you develop image processing applications quickly.
+This SDK provides QR code encoding and decoding functions, image multifocal fusion functions, image steganography, AES encryption, DES encryption, character recognition segmentation, digital recognition, image segmentation, and image quality evaluation (gradient amplitude similarity deviation).

 Because the warehouse has restrictions on file size, there is no static library file in the warehouse and the file is not complete and appropriate.
 Please move to the following link to download the full version of the compressed package; All updates to this SDK are released through the following links.
 Please pay close attention to the changes of the following links.